panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ## 4. Native iterable types

 Many native data types in JavaScript are iterables.
-And *any iterable can be consumed by any iterable consumer*.
+What makes the iterator pattern in JavaScript so flexible and useful is that *any iterable can be consumed by any iterable consumer*.

-Here's a list of the most popular iterable data type in JavaScript.
+Here's a list of popular iterable data types.

 ### 4.1 Iterable array